sq-lumin/pymodaq_plugins_princeton_instruments/README.rst

 If pylablib is not able to find the existing picam installation (.dll file), it is easy to solve.
 See: https://pylablib.readthedocs.io/en/latest/devices/Picam.html#cameras-picam)

-You can help in the development of this plugin by testing it with your hardware and reporting issues and successes in this repository, and update the list of tested hardware.
+You can help in the development of this plugin by testing it with your hardware and reporting issues and successes in this repository.
+I will update the list of tested hardware hardware accordingly.

 Authors
 =======